 We are here to help you be in the know about what each week of your twin pregnancy will bring you, and most importantly, how to be comfortable with your twin pregnancy belly.

 5 Weeks Pregnant with Twins

-You’ve probably just learnt that you’re pregnant with twins and are brimming from excitement.
+You’ve probably just learned that you’re pregnant with twins and are brimming with excitement.
 It’s likely that you’ve already had your first ultrasound and have seen the gestational sacs in the uterus which signifies that you’re having twins and it’s not a mere singleton pregnancy.

 While it might seem that you are still very early in your twin pregnancy, you shouldn’t exclude the possibility of experiencing pregnancy symptoms.
 This can range from the well-known morning sickness and breast tenderness to drowsiness and frequent urination.